politaBG/demo-repo/README.md

 # Demo Repository

-This is the demo repository for Software Technologies May 2023 Course @ "Softuni.
+This is the demo repository for Software Technologies May 2023 Course @ SoftUni.